 The salmon is easy to cook for Salmon Protein Salad with Kelp Noodles.
 I just lined a sheet pan with parchment paper, sprinkled the fish with salt and pepper, and baked it for about 15 minutes at 350 degrees.
 I let it cool for about 10 minutes and I either separate it into chunks for a salad or store it in a glass food storage container for meal prep later.

 Friends and clients are always asking me for good quality cookware recommendations.
 I love the quality and look of Made In products.
 They are a bit of an investment but what you get in exchange is so worth it.
 Properly constructed cookware ensures that your food will cook evenly and that the cookware itself will not warp or dent.
 These items are meant to last.

 The sheet pan you use for all baking should be heavy like this one.
 Lightweight pans will warp and unevenly bake cookies and other foods.
 The commonly used sizes that fit in most home kitchens are the ½ sheet pan which measures 18”x13” and the ¼ sheet at 9 ½”x13”.
 I use both of these sizes all the time and consider them essential bakeware for my kitchen set up.

-The dressing for this salad comes together easily right in a blender.
+The dressing for Salmon Protein Salad with Kelp Noodles comes together easily right in a blender.
 If you love blending up your own dressings, smoothies, sauces, and dips like I do you have to try this new high power blender by Vitamix.
 The Vitamix ONE is designed especially for these recipes and has a beautiful sleek design.